 Stainless Steel Sinks can be cleaned with a mild abrasive such as Vim.
-Avoid steel wool as they will leave small bits of metal lodged in the sink and will cause rust spots to show.
+Avoid steel wool as it can lodge small bits of metal in the sink and cause rust spots to show.
 The sink does not rust.
 Caution: Use of anti-bacterial soaps may cause discoloration of the surface if the sink is not rinsed thoroughly after use.